 With regard to confidentiality, protecting the routing/topology information from unauthorized disclosure is not directly essential to maintaining the routing function.
-Breaches of confidentiality may lead to other attacks or the focusing of an attacker's resources (see Section 5.3) but does not of itself directly undermine the operation of the routing function.
+Breaches of confidentiality may lead to other attacks or the focusing of an attacker's resources (see Section 5.2) but does not of itself directly undermine the operation of the routing function.
 However, to protect against, and reduce consequences from other more direct attacks, routing information should be protected.
 Thus, a secured ROLL protocol:

 - o MUST implement payload encryption;

-- o MUST provide privacy when geographic information is used (see, e.g., [RFC3693]);

 - o MAY provide tunneling;

-o MAY provide load balancing.
+- o MAY provide load balancing.